The state of Pennsylvania limits the type of fireworks consumers can buy without a permit to ground-based fireworks, noise makers, and sparklers.

 According to a report released by the Consumer Product Safety Commission (CPSC), around 12,000 people nation wide sustained injuries from fireworks.
 The injuries varied by the situation, but the CPSC claims that those injuries were the result of misuse.

-We’ve handled burn injury cases in the past, most of which left our clients with scars they’ll carry for the rest of their lives.
+Our team of personal injury attorneys has handled burn injury cases in the past, most of which left our clients with scars they’ll carry for the rest of their lives.
 They were the victim of someone’s negligence, but with fireworks, taking the time to identify any potential hazards will go a long way.

 The National Council on Fireworks Safety have outlined some basic safety tips to help you avoid injury: